pedasmith/ParseNetshModeBss/NetshG/Assets/Help/Netshg_help.md

 ![NETSHG Gui shell for NETSH](Assets/HelpImages/Netshg_interface_example.png)

 ## Quickstart
-NetshG version {VERSION} is a graphical interface for Netsh.
+NetshG version {VERSION} is a graphical interface for Netsh and other common commands.
 It turns different Netsh commands, and displays the results in a scrolling text area.
 Some commands can be parsed as a table; for those commands the table will be displayed.

 The starting set of commands are the most commonly used.
 You can also choose to see **all** commands or the Wi-Fi** commands.